Mistralys/cyberpunk-mod-db/docs/tagging-reference.md

 ## Introduction

 Tags can be connected to mods, item categories and even individual items.
 They are used to quickly find items with specific properties.
+They are available as a separate JSON file, [tags.json](../data/tags.json).

 ## Tag inheritance